InfraFix: Technology-Agnostic Repair of Infrastructure as Code: Evaluation

 To perform a comprehensive evaluation of \name, we need to generate repair scenarios for each file in our benchmarks.
 Manually generating repair scenarios is time-consuming, rendering it unfeasible for large-scale empirical evaluations.
 For this reason, we created a novel method to automatically generate them.
 Figure~\ref{fig:evaluation} shows an overview of our method.

 First, we transform the IaC script into the normalized GLITCH's IR.
 Then, we employ a state inference module that takes the IR as input to determine the possible system state(s) resulting from applying the original IaC script.
 We note that multiple potential system states may arise when it is not possible to statically determine which branch of a conditional statement will be executed.
 After obtaining the possible system states, we apply a sequence of mutations to each state, obtaining a set of desired system states.
+These mutations simulate potentially desired modifications to the system state.
 Mutations involve modifying the attributes of the resources in the state of the system with arbitrary yet valid values.

 Each desired system state corresponds to a repair scenario.
 For each scenario, we execute \name\ with the normalized IR and the desired system state.
 Since \name\ can generate multiple possible solutions, we consider the repair successful if any of the fixed GLITCH's IR results in a system state equivalent to the desired one.
-If \name\ raises an error, we consider the state of the repair scenario to be erroneous.
+If \name\ raises an error, the scenario is marked as erroneous.
 If there is a timeout without finding any solutions, we consider the repair scenario to be timed out.
 Otherwise, we consider it failed.
-The timeout is set to 120 seconds.
+The timeout threshold is set to 120 seconds.